dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/how-to-create-application-settings.md

   - "application settings [Windows Forms], Windows Forms"
   - "application settings [Windows Forms], creating" ms.assetid: 1e7aa347-af75-41e5-89ca-f53cab704f72
+description: Learn how to create application settings and bind them to properties on your form or your form's controls.
 ---
 # How to: Create Application Settings